Trading rule number 4: only trade when you are on top form

-Trading is an exhausting mental activity
+Trading is a mentally exhausting activity

 Trading is a stressful activity

-The Trader is a high-level athlete
+A trader is a top-level athlete

 My Trading Station